Best Studio Monitors of 2024 – Six Suitability Categories For You

 I mulled the option of a pair of Eris 3.5's, with hopes of them serving as a secondary pair of active monitors as soon as I upgraded to better boxes, but I didn't want to risk getting the low end all wrong with the album I'd soon be mixing.

 The E4.5s sound neutral to my ears, with clear highs great for nearfield use.
 Mixing on these is a breeze and can even be used for content consumption if you don't mind the slightly harsh reference tuning on these speakers.
-As with any audio monitors, these will greatly benefit from an acoustically treated room and some isolation pads or stands.
+As with any audio monitors, these will greatly benefit from an acoustically treated room and some isolation pads.
+To make the most of your monitor speakers, get a good monitor stand, pick from our guide to the best studio monitor stands.
 These are best used at a low to medium volume because although they can get quite loud with high Max SPL.
 But they start to distort and lose detail at little above "fun" volumes.

 Speaking of fun, I find that these speakers are not as "fun" sounding as my old Rokits with their boosted bass but analytical and blunt, revealing flaws in my recordings.